 For those looking for the lightest of reads, look no further than Check, Please!, a gem of a webcomic by Ngozi Ukazu.
 Started as a pet project and posted on Tumblr, Check, Please! is the story of Eric Bittle, a closeted baker and former figure skater from the South who joins the hockey team of a liberal, LGBT-friendly East Coast college.
 You might be surprised that the world of hockey serves as the backdrop for a highly diverse, lighthearted coming-out tale, given that NHL is notorious for its (1) overwhelming whiteness and (2) slur-filled and no-homo brand of homophobia.
 Yet Check, Please! remains a funny, refreshing, beautifully illustrated work about a young man learning to accept himself through the power of friendship and pies.

-What initially elevated Check, Please! over other webcomics in my eyes was Ngozi’s use of multiplatform storytelling: she keeps a real-time Twitter for Eric (though it’s been private for the past year while the comic catches up to avoid spoilers), and the Facebook page is run by one of the characters, a metaphysical goalie.
-Early on, questions by fans would be answered as if submitted directly to the hockey team, and Ngozi would illustrate their earnest (if sometimes confused) replies.
+What initially elevated Check, Please! over other webcomics in my eyes was Ukazu’s use of multi-platform storytelling.
+She maintained a real-time Twitter for Eric (it went private for awhile and is now back up, though no longer updated, for reasons too spoilery to mention), and the Facebook page is run by one of the characters, a metaphysical goalie.
+On occasion fans can participate in “Ask a Wellie,” submitting questions directly to the characters, with Ukazu illustrating their earnest (if sometimes confused) replies.
 She still releases a great deal of extra content between comics, and for that reason it’s well worth it to read not just the main comic, but the Check, Please! blog in its chronological entirety.

-I’m not alone in loving this comic; it’s become an internet darling, and a recent Kickstarter for a print run of “Year 2” (the conclusion of which nearly crashed Tumblr when originally published online) raised nearly $400,000—over 1000% of it’s goal.
-And it isn’t any wonder wonder why: ultimately, it’s a story in which the boy actually gets the boy, relationships are healthy, and there is a happy ending.
+I’m not alone in loving this comic; it’s become an internet darling, and a recent Kickstarters for a print run of “Year 2” and “Year 3” raised nearly $400,000 and $355,000, respectively—over 1000% of their original campaign goals.
+And it isn’t any wonder why: ultimately, it’s a Check, Please! is a story in which the boy actually gets the boy, relationships are healthy, and there is a happy ending.
 In today’s times, we need more stories like this.

 Fun Home by Alison Bechdel (Graphic Novel & Memoir/Musical)